Bivariate systems of polynomial equations with roots of high multiplicity: Abstract

 \section{Abstract}

 Given a bivariate system of polynomial equations with fixed support sets $A, B$ it is natural to ask which multiplicities its solutions can have.
 We prove that there exists a system with a solution of multiplicity $i$ for all $i$ in the range $\{0,1,...,|A|-|\conv(A)\ominus B|-1\}$, where $A\ominus B$ is the set of all integral vectors that shift B to a subset of $A$.
-As an application of this result we classify all pairs $(A, B)$ such that the system supported at $(A, B)$ does not have a solution of multiplicity $3$.
+As an application, we classify all pairs $(A, B)$ such that the system supported at $(A, B)$ does not have a solution of multiplicity higher than $2$. \\